pmachata/dwgrep/doc/cli.rst

 Dwgrep is a tool for querying Dwarf (debuginfo) graphs.
 Queries are written in a language called Zwerg, the syntax of which is described in :ref:`syntax`.
-The engine itself is available in a shared library which can be used from C.
+The engine itself is available as a shared library which can be used from C.

 Options